Trayzik/TrayzPacketSystem/README.md

 # TrayzPacketsSystem
 This packets system allows you to easily and quickly send packets between clients.
-Api for sending packets
+You can easily send and intercept packets.
+This system also supports request packets.

 ## How to use